microsoft/vcpkg-docs/vcpkg/concepts/glossary.md

 ### Library

 A piece of software (source code, binary files, documentation, license, etc.) that is intended to be reused by other software.
-Most ports in the vcpkg registry install libraries.
+Most ports in the [vcpkg registry](<https://github.com/Microsoft/vcpkg>) install C/C++ libraries.

 ## M